kuroye/Python_Assignment1/README.md

 This is Assignment1 for advanced programming in python course, this program can filter out top N cryptocurrencies by market capitalization

 ## Installation
+To launch this program, install pycoingecko is necessary

 PyPI
 ```
 pip install pycoingecko